PunamDahal/PunamDahal/README.md

 -->

-- ⌨ I’m presently working on this📚 and that💻
+- ⌨ I’m presently working on this 📚 and that💻
-- 📖 I’m currently learning data science.
 - 🔦 I’m looking for opportunities.
 - Want to collaborate on some projects.
 Don't hesitate to reach out.